AbhinavMadahar/abhinavmadahar.github.io/README.md

 # abhinavmadahar.com

-This is my personal website, which contains various pieces of information that can be viewed on my personal website.
+This is my personal website.
+The backend runs with Golang and the frontend runs with React.